-:
+•

 Login Name TTY Idle When Office

 chang Peter Chang p1 2:58 Thu 10:16 103

-See Section 10.2.2 and finger(1) for more information.
+See Section 10.2.2 and the finger(1) reference page for more information.

-Your intended recipient may be running a command that temporarily disables write to prevent its interference, and the sender would receive the message, just as if the recipient had explicitly disabled write.
+Your intended recipient may be running a command that temporarily disables write to prevent its interference.
+If so, and the sender would receive the following message just as if the recipient had explicitly disabled write.